This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Letna Park

-Situated north of the Old Town on the opposite bank of the Vltava River, Letna Park is renowned for its great views of Prague.
-After a day full of sightseeing in Prague, Letna Park is the best place to enjoy a beer at its famous beer garden and take relaxing walks along its numerous winding paths.
+Spend your first evening at Letna Park, renowned for its great views of Prague’s bridges.
+Enjoy a beer at its famous beer garden and take relaxing walks along its numerous winding paths.

 While there, don’t miss the huge Prague Metronome, the largest functional in the world.
 The Prague Metronome was erected in 1991 on the site where an enormous Joseph Stalin statue stood until its demolition in 1963.